 The mission of the Center at Heron Hill is to improve personal well-being and health through facilitated contact and relationship development with nature.
 Heron Hill believes strongly in the power of nature, and connection with nature, as gateways to restoring self-confidence, self-knowledge, compassion, understanding, and self-esteem.
 We utilize our 36 acres of woodlands and fields, Arabian horses, and the skills and experience of our staff to design and implement mindful activities and lectures that encourage self-exploration and the crafting of new personal narratives rooted in metaphors derived from their contact with nature.

-Our EAL program is facilitated by Joyce Korschgen, LPC.
-Joyce is certified to conduct these sessions from the Equine Assisted Growth and Learning Association (EAGALA) and is generally assisted by an EAGALA trained equine assistant.
+Our EAP program is facilitated by one of our EAGALA Certified Mental Health Professionals.
+Being certified to conduct these sessions from the Equine Assisted Growth and Learning Association (EAGALA) is expected and is always assisted by an EAGALA trained equine assistant.
 Sessions involve activities which are designed to allow the client to tell their story in an experiential setting.
 These activities always involve the use of horses and often result in tremendous personal insight.

-In some of our programs the use of horseback riding can be implemented.
-Horsemanship, the collective skill required to ride and care for a horse, is often used as practice for learning to attend to instruction.
+Though Alliance' program does not include the use of horses for riding, horsemanship, the collective skill required to ride and care for a horse, is often used as practice for learning to attend to instruction.
 Metaphors of balance and harmonious motion are also employed.
 Our instructors are all very experienced and are also mental health professionals.

 Growing your own garden takes patience, diligence and forethought.
 While working in the garden clients begin to understand the process of growth, it takes time.
 It must be nurtured, we can utilize the compost of our lives and our fullest potential for growth comes with having strong roots.
 Heron Hill has a (place size) vegetable and fruit garden where clients can do hands on work in every part of the process.
 Horticultural therapy is an emerging part of the Ecopsychology field.
 Clients get to enjoy the benefits of their labor, and often really enjoy the time spent with their hands in the dirt.
 Evidence has even shown getting a bit of dirt under your finger nails is good for the mind.
 Clients also participate in masonry work on the property and in the past have helped construct a pond on the property.
 This kind of hands on work creates a sense of accomplishment and empowers clients.
 Horticultural therapy also teaches clients about self care and the intricacies of where our food comes from.
 Food is something that every body needs to participate in being a human being.
 Learning about the process of where our food comes from can help clients begin to foster a sense of connection to the earth that respects both their bodies and the planet.